 Although the degree of required realism may vary based on the tasks, one requirement remains invariant: The health and safety of the users.
 Unlike simpler media such as radio or television, VR has the power to overwhelm the senses and the brain, leading to fatigue or sickness.
-This phenomenon has been studied under the heading simulator sickness for decades; in this book we will refer to adverse symptoms from VR usage as VR sickness.
-Sometimes the discomfort is due to problems in the VR hardware and low-level software; however, in most cases, it is caused by a careless VR developer who misunderstands or disregards the side effects of the experience on the user.
+This phenomenon has been studied under the heading of simulator sickness for decades; in this book we will refer to adverse symptoms from VR usage as VR sickness.
+Sometimes the discomfort is due to problems in the VR hardware and low-level software; however, in many cases, it is caused by a careless developer who misunderstands or disregards the side effects of the experience on the user.
 This is one reason why human physiology and perceptual psychology are large components of this book.
-To develop comfortable VR experiences, you must understand how these factor in.
+To engineer comfortable VR experiences, one must understand how these factor in.
 In many cases, fatigue arises because the brain appears to work harder to integrate the unusual stimuli being presented to the senses.
 In some cases, inconsistencies with prior expectations, and outputs from other senses, even lead to dizziness and nausea.

 Steven M LaValle